-ACRA Recreation Coordinators attended many community meetings, including ACE Club planning, Family Day planning, Play Oceanside, as well as meeting with facilitators and community members.
-The Recreation Coordinators also attend the monthly Building Learning Together and YouthLINK meetings.
+ACRA recreation coordinators attended many community meetings, including Family Day planning, ACRA Board Meetings, as well as meeting with facilitators and community members.
+The recreation coordinators also attend the monthly Building Learning Together and YouthLINK meetings.

 The recreation coordinators are responsible for maintaining the ACRA website and Facebook page as well as promotion and registration for programs.
 Recent additions to ACRA’s website include a “Program Proposal” page where facilitators can propose new programs through an online form.
 Recreation Coordinator Tracy Cargo-White also created an Instagram account for ACRA.